UAE: 50-year-old Emirati motorcyclist defies age by riding solo across GCC in 8 days

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

 "The road can be dangerous with trucks and cars, but I rely on my skills and experience," Al Zaghrouni told Khaleej Times.
 "I went in February, and it was my birthday.
-The trip took 8 days, 2 days for each country."
+The trip took eight days, two days for each country."

 Along the way, Al Zaghrouni made sure to soak in the local motorcycle culture, visiting a bike show in Qatar where he was honoured for his cross-border adventure.
 "When they saw me coming from the Emirates, they appreciated it," he recalled.